adamwaite/Validator/README.md

 # AJWValidator

+> 👀 This library has been rewritten in Swift 2.0 (See [swift](https://github.com/adamwaite/AJWValidator/tree/feature/swift)).
+It’s going to be merged with the release of iOS 9.

 AJWValidator provides drop in user input validation for your iOS apps.
 It features a number of built in validation rules, some convenience methods to verify user input, a validation state change handler block, a public error messages collection, and a category on UIView to provide validate-as-input functionality to supported input view types.
 It's not opinionated, it's your app and it's up to you how you want handle validation errors on the UI.

 Built in validations: